 Session 1 - Naked & Afraid: Re-implementing GP Security - Mark Polino

-Fortunately for the attendees, Mark didn’t actually require anyone to be naked for the session.
+Fortunately for the attendees, Mark didn't require anyone to be naked for the session.
 Whew!

 This session was excellent for those wishing to revisit their Dynamics GP security.
 Some key takeaways:

-- Design your security first.
-Where are your risks?
-Map your roles and processes out to see who does what and who maybe does more than they should.
+- Design security first.
+Where are the risks?
+Map roles and processes out to see who does what and who maybe does more than they should.

-- Don’t use the POWERUSER role, create your own superuser role instead.
+- Don't use the POWERUSER role, create a superuser role instead.
 Why?
-Security reports ignore POWERUSER, so if you run reports to show who has access to A, B or C, it shows only those in non-POWERUSER roles.
+Security reports ignore POWERUSER, so if users run reports to show who has access to A, B or C, it shows only those in non-POWERUSER roles.

-- Zero conflicts or 100% segregation of duties isn’t realistic; determine what external controls will mitigate your risks suitably.
+- Zero conflicts or 100% segregation of duties isn't realistic; determine what external controls will mitigate the risks suitably.

-- If you create new roles, keep existing roles until you are certain that security is working well.
-If you have to go back to review a missed setting, the old roles are still there for you.
+- If admins create new roles, keep existing roles until they are certain that security is working well.
+If admins have to go back to review a missed setting, the old roles are still there for them.

-- Test security out prior to implementing in production.
+- Test security before implementing it in production.

 - Don’t forget about external systems that interact with GP.
 For example: if a user shouldn’t be able to create a customer in GP, can they create one in CRM and does that flow to GP automatically anyway?